-Few things spark a child's imagination like a good book.
-That's why PBS SoCaL is looking for your child's original stories!
+Few things spark a child's imagination like a good book and that's why PBS SoCaL is looking for your child's original stories!

-Can't wait to get started on next year's Contest?
-Discover how writing is an easy way to encourage your child's reading and literacy skills with activity suggestions from PBS.
+Writing is an easy way to encourage your child's reading and literacy skills!

 - Help your child learn the Craft of Writing